Skip to main content

 1

-Check with an Atlassian organization admin that Rovo MCP server access is enabled and the connecting domain is allowlisted under the Rovo MCP server settings in Atlassian Administration.
-If your organization enforces an IP allowlist, the admin must also permit MCP Manager’s egress traffic.
+Before connecting, make sure an admin has allowlisted MCP Manager’s callback domain in the Rovo MCP server settings — and, if your organization enforces an IP allowlist, permitted MCP Manager’s egress traffic.
+Without it, the OAuth approval will fail.
 This is an Atlassian-side requirement, not an MCP Manager one.

 2